-Welcome to the Department of Foreign Languages & Literatures
+Welcome to the Department of Languages, Cultures, and Literatures

 10 Reasons to Study Languages and Learn About World Cultures

 - People who know more than one language have better executive brain function than monolinguals.
 Bilinguals have "increased attentional control, working memory, metalinguistic awareness, and abstract and symbolic representation skills."